sanjanascorner/DDRN-/README.md

 # DDRN
-DDRN provides transparency through its blockchain-based ledger, enabling all participants to track donations, allocation of resources, and distribution of aid in real-time.
+DDRN(Decentralized disaster relief system) provides transparency through its blockchain-based ledger, enabling all participants to track donations, allocation of resources, and distribution of aid in real-time.
 This transparency fosters trust among donors, recipients, and other stakeholders.